heig-vd-dai-course/heig-vd-dai-course-code-examples/05-java-ios/README.md

 _Some of these examples are based on the original course by O. Liechti and J.
 Ehrensberger._

-This repository contains several examples of Docker and Docker Compose files.
+This repository contains several examples of Java IOs implementations.

+We recommend you to try each example and understand how it works.

 They are ordered by complexity.
 You should explore them in the following order:

 - [Reading and writing binary data](./01-reading-and-writing-binary-data)